basonjui/hexagon-grid-system/README.md

 2. Neighbors - a group of 7 adjacent regular hexagons.
 3. Tessellation - a tiling of regular hexagons over a geographic Boundary without gaps or overlaps.

-The API returns geospatial data output in GeoJSON ([RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946)) or PostGIS ([geometries](http://postgis.net/workshops/postgis-intro/geometries.html)) data formats, which can be used for multiple purposes in geospatial computing such as visualization, analytics, and data aggregation.
+The API returns geospatial data response in GeoJSON ([RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946)) or can save the generated geospatial data directly into PostgreSQL database in ([geometries](http://postgis.net/workshops/postgis-intro/geometries.html)) data formats (supported by PostGIS).

+The generated hexagonal grid can then be used for various purposes in geospatial computing such as visualization, analytics, and data aggregation.

 ## Main Concepts